CartoDB/documentation/app/content/react/library-reference/core.md

 #### aggregationFunctions

-Contains a set of basic aggregation functions (count, min, max, sum and average), used automatically for widgets and layers, see [AggregationTypes](#aggregationtypes).
-Functions are applicable to numbers and also objects using a numeric property
+Contains a set of basic aggregation functions (count, min, max, sum, and average), used automatically for widgets and layers, see [AggregationTypes](#aggregationtypes).
+Functions are applicable to numbers and also objects using a numeric property.

 - **Input**: